 Our ability to satisfy our debt obligations will depend principally upon our future operating performance.
 As a result, prevailing economic conditions and financial, business and other factors, many of which are beyond our control, will affect our ability to make payments on our indebtedness.
-If we do not generate sufficient cash flow from operations to satisfy our debt service obligations, or if our subsidiaries are prohibited from paying dividends or making distributions because of restrictions in the agreements governing their indebtedness or otherwise, we may have to pursue alternative financing plans, such as refinancing our indebtedness, selling assets, reducing or delaying capital investments or seeking to raise additional capital.
+If we do not generate sufficient cash flow from operations to satisfy our debt service obligations, or if our subsidiaries are prohibited from paying dividends or making distributions because of restrictions in the agreements governing their indebtedness or otherwise, we may have to pursue alternative financing plans, such as refinancing or restructuring our indebtedness, selling assets, reducing or delaying capital investments or seeking to raise additional capital.
 Our ability to refinance or restructure our debt will depend on the capital markets and our financial condition at such time.
 Any refinancing of our debt could be at higher interest rates and may require us to comply with more onerous covenants, which could further restrict our business operations.
 In addition, the terms of our and our subsidiaries' existing or future debt instruments, including the Intelsat Jackson Secured Credit Agreement and the indentures governing Intelsat Luxembourg's, Intelsat Jackson's and ICF's outstanding notes, may restrict us from adopting some of these alternatives.
-Furthermore, the Sponsors (as defined below in Item 4A-History and Development of the Company-The Sponsors Acquisition Transactions) have no obligation to provide us with debt or equity reasonable terms would have an adverse effect, which could be material, on our business, financial position, results of operations and cash flows.
+Furthermore, the Sponsors (as defined below in Item 4A-History and Development of the Company-The Sponsors Acquisition Transactions) have no obligation to provide us with debt or equity financing in the future.
+Our inability to generate sufficient cash flow to satisfy our debt service obligations, or to refinance our obligations on commercially reasonable terms would have an adverse effect, which could be material, on our business, financial position, results of operations and cash flows.